rkkautsar/QTempatDuduk/README.md

 ...........
 ....fff....
 ```
 The layout and rule section is a mapping or matrix `[number of row] x [number of column]` of characters.
-The accepted characters are `{'.','m','f'}`. `'.'` represents a space, `'m'` represents a seat that should be seated by a male, and `'m'` represents a seat that should be seated by a female.
+The accepted characters are `{'.','m','f'}`. `'.'` represents a space, `'m'` represents a seat that should be seated by a male, and `'f'` represents a seat that should be seated by a female.
 You should at dots between rows too so there is a space between seating rows.